vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 ## How to install

-- (Recommended) Windows installation is in the [latest release](https://github.com/vasilvestre/totk-mod-manager-for-yuzu/releases/latest).
-The file .msi will install silently, .exe contains an installer.
+- (Recommended) Windows installation is in the [latest release](https://github.com/vasilvestre/totk-mod-manager-for-yuzu/releases/latest.
 - Portable windows Installation is in the [latest release](https://github.com/vasilvestre/totk-mod-manager-for-yuzu/releases/latest).
     - If the app don't run, install WebView2 Runtime from [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2/).
 - Linux installation is possible via AppImage and .deb.